PeterOmbodi/caesar-s_calendar/README.md

 ---

-## CaesarPuzzle
+## Caesar's Puzzle

-CaesarPuzzle is a cross-platform puzzle game built with Flutter, where players assemble pieces on a board in a style reminiscent of Tetris or Tangram.
+Caesar's Puzzle is a cross-platform puzzle game built with Flutter, where players assemble pieces on a board in a style reminiscent of Tetris or Tangram.
 The project supports Android, iOS, Windows, macOS, Linux, and Web.

 ---